Doctor of Nursing Practice (DNP) Online Program

 - Unrestricted RN Licensure in the U.S.

-- Completed online University of Arizona Graduate College application
+- Complete the online University of Arizona Graduate College Application.
+For instructions (Click Here)

 - Computer literacy